I do so much cardio, but can’t lose weight

-What’re your goals?
+What are your goals?
 What kind of physique are you looking for?
-Are you training for a marathon? (which by the way is horrible for you) how many marathon runners have dropped dead while competing?
+Are you training for a marathon? (which by the way is horrible for you) How many marathon runners have dropped dead while competing?
 I won’t go into that today.

-IT IS An MYTH, THAT LOW-INTENSITY LONG DURATION JOGGING IS BEST FOR FAT BURNING AND FITNESS
+IT’S-A MYTH, THAT LOW-INTENSITY, LONG DURATION JOGGING, IS BEST FOR WEIGHT-LOSS.

-So what type of cardio do you do to burn fat?
-Live a longer healthier life?
+So what type of cardio should you do for fat-loss, live a longer healthier life?
 The answer is simple.
 HIIT (high, intensity, Interval, Training)

-When you do HIIT training, the body is will get energy from different sources.
+When you do HIIT training, the body is will get its energy from different sources.
 It won’t use fat for energy because fat is a slow burning fuel.
-Your body will get the fuel from glycogen that is stored in the liver and muscles that are available within seconds for the high output demand.
-The glycogen is like muscle/lean tissue, (active) It will burn fat just sitting there doing nothing.
+Your body will get the fuel from glycogen that is stored in the liver and muscles that are available within seconds for that high output demand.

 So when the body uses those energy sources, your body will say, “I need fuel now!
 I can’t store this fuel as fat, it’s a good thing I had the glycogen in the liver and the muscles, so I am going to store more there for the next HIIT training.”
-You will then train your body to break down and store carbohydrates into glycogen and store it in the liver and the muscles for future cardio workouts.
-Your metabolism will be revved, and you will burn more calories even when you sleep.
+You will now be training your body to break down and store carbohydrates into glycogen and store it in the liver and the muscles for future cardio workouts.
+Your metabolism will be revived, and you will burn more calories even when you sleep.